 Resource Public Key Infrastructure (RPKI) is technology that is aimed at making the Border Gateway Protocol (BGP) more secure.
 NLnet Labs develops a comprehensive set of free, open source tools to generate, publish and validate RPKI data.
-This project is funded by the Internet community.

 RPKI is based on open standards and works by providing network operators a way to perform Route Origin Validation.
 Using the system, the legitimate holder of a block of IP addresses can make an authoritative statement about which Autonomous System (AS) is authorised to originate their IP prefix in BGP.
 In turn, other network operators can download and validate these statements and make routing decisions based on them.

 For more information on how RPKI works, please refer to the documentation on Read the Docs.
 For general discussion and exchanging operational experiences we provide a mailing list.
 This is also the place where we will announce releases of the applications and updates on the project.
 If you are interested in deploying our software or you would like more information, please do not hestitate to contact us.